MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 adityakumarverified@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated t
+All community leaders are obligated to respect the privacy and security of the